 What Is Art?

-And this brings us to the second process, the artistic process.
+But what if we want to communicate these abstract notions to someone else.
+How do you really make someone understand sadness?
+Love?
+This brings us to the second process, the artistic process.
 It’s effectively the reverse of learning.
 The creation of art is about converting an abstract concept or an intangible emotion into something that can be directly perceived by others using their senses.
-Essentially, we learn throughout our lives about love and sadness, beauty and ugliness, serenity and turmoil, grace and hardship.
-Art is how we create tangible expressions of these things that allow us to communicate about them with others.

 (I should note that I might be stepping on Rand’s toes a bit in quoting her.
 Rand also firmly held in The Romantic Manifesto that photography was not, and could not, be art.
 I suspect she wouldn’t have appreciated my suggestion of art as critical to understanding the value of many genres of photography.)